jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Oh.

-Q: I went to what I do, and your detoxification formula before I did.
+Q: I went to Glen Ivy, and I took your detoxification formula before I did.

 A: The vegetable juice?